 When the Germans surrendered, Stein traveled around France to visit with the American troops, but fell ill and died of stomach cancer in July 1946.
 Toklas began to write as a way of supporting herself, and produced The Alice B. Toklas Cookbook, a combination of recipes and accounts of dinner parties with celebrities, in 1954.
 At the end of her cookbook, Toklas recounts the reactions of two friends when announcing she was publishing: “The first one gaily responded, How very amusing.
 The other asked, but, Alice, have you ever tried to write.
 As if a cook-book had anything to do with writing.”

 Toklas became a Roman Catholic around 1957, claiming she had been baptized when she was eight years old, her Jewish upbringing and her relatives’ memories of her attending Yom Kippur services with her father notwithstanding.
 In 1960–1961, she stayed in a convent in Rome among a Canadian congregation of the Sisters of the Precious Blood, devoting herself to prayer, literature, and visits from friends.
 Toklas’ motives for converting appear to have been rooted in the peace she felt when attending an Easter service in 1956, and her desire to be reunited with Stein after death.
-Toklas died in March 1967, and she was buried beside Stein in Père Lachaise Cemetery in Paris.
+Toklas died in March 1967 and was buried beside Stein in Père Lachaise Cemetery in Paris.

 Toklas in Popular Culture and Gay Folklife